 Tips for Finding the Right Therapist

-Remember that some therapists are better at treating OCD than others.
+Remember that some therapists are better at treating OCD in kids and teens than others.
 It is important to interview therapists to find out if they know how to do exposure and response prevention (ERP) therapy well.
 Their responses to your questions are a good guide to what you want to know about a new therapist.
-Your initial consultation may be done over the phone, or in person, but either way, remember:
+Your initial consultation may be done over the phone or in person, but either way, remember:

-- You have a perfect right to ask questions.
-This is your life and health!
+- You have the right to ask questions.
+This is your child’s life and health!

 - If the therapist is guarded, withholds information, or becomes angry at your requests for information, you should probably look elsewhere.

-- If the therapist appreciates how important a decision this is for you and is open friendly and knowledgeable, you may have a gem of a therapist!
+- If the therapist appreciates how important a decision this is for you and your family, and is open, friendly, and knowledgeable, you may have a gem of a therapist!

 Here are some good questions to ask as you consider whether the therapist is a good fit: